spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-matrix-sms-bridge.md

 See the project page to learn what it does and why it might be useful to you.

+First you need to ensure, that the bridge has unix read and write rights to your modem.
+On debian based distributions there is nothing to do.
+On others distributions you either add a group `dialout` to your host and assign it to your modem or you give the matrix user or group access to your modem.

 To enable the bridge just use the following playbook configuration: